The Church is its Members

 HOMEWORK

-We will also give you Thabiti Anyabwile’s book What is a Healthy Church Member at our Membership Class.
+We will also give you Thabiti Anyabwile’s book What is a Healthy Church Member? at our Membership Class.
 We encourage you to read this book to help you as you walk through this membership process.
-David Platt’s book Follow Me is also a great help in considering what a Gospel Lifestyle looks like.
+(David Platt’s book Follow Me is also a great help in considering what a Gospel Lifestyle looks like.)

 Baptism

 Baptism is a believer’s public declaration of faith in Jesus Christ.
 It's the outward sign of the inward reality of a believer.
-Though baptism isn’t necessary for salvation, it is a requirement for membership The Fields Church since Christ himself commanded us to be baptized.
+Though baptism isn’t necessary for salvation, because of our confession and conviction about Jesus's command to be baptized, it is a requirement for membership The Fields Church.
+Click here to learn more about baptism or to schedule a time to be baptized.

 ELDER FOLLOW UP